Instagram/LibCST/docs/source/nodes.rst

 .. class:: libcst.Not
 .. autoclass:: libcst.Plus

-In addition, :class:`~libcst.BaseUnaryOp` is defined purely for typing and instance checks.
+In addition, :class:`~libcst.BaseUnaryOp` is defined purely for typing and isinstance checks.

 .. class:: libcst.BaseUnaryOp